-By public bus it takes 24 hours to travel 736 km from Vientiane to Hanoi.
-You can also fly from Vientiane to Hanoi which takes only 1 hour but costs on average 10 times more than travelling by bus.
+By public bus it takes 23 hours to travel from Vientiane to Hanoi.
+You can also fly direct from Vientiane to Hanoi which takes only 1 hour 35 minutes but costs 5 to 10 times more than travelling by bus.

-There is a single daily bus service from Vientiane to Hanoi which you can book online.
+There are currently bus services a day from Vientiane to Hanoi available to book online.

 - HTX Van Tai 277 operates a sleeper bus on this route with near to fully reclined seats.

-Use the Search Box below to buy your bus tickets from Vientiane to Hanoi.
+Use the Search Box below to buy your tickets from Vientiane to Hanoi.

 Vientiane Bus Station

-Bus services to Hanoi depart from Vientiane Southern Bus Terminal.
+Bus services from Vientiane to Hanoi depart from Vientiane Southern Bus Terminal.

 Hanoi Bus Station

-Bus Services from Vientiane terminate at Hanoi Nuoc Ngam Station, No 1 Ngoc Hoi road, Hoang Mai district, Hoàng Liệt, Hạ Noi, Hà Nội 100000, Vietnam.
+Bus Services from Vientiane to Hanoi terminate at Hanoi Nuoc Ngam Bus Station, No 1 Ngoc Hoi road, Hoang Mai district, Hoàng Liệt, Hạ Noi, Hà Nội 100000, Vietnam.